-2) Following the preliminary readmission approval, the student is required to arrange with nursing faculty to demonstrate proficiency in all basic nursing knowledge and skills taught in PN I and/or successfully completed courses of PN II.
-Demonstration will involve scoring 80% or greater on a comprehensive written test covering first year content, applicable second year content as well as a skills demonstration in the lab.
-This portion of the readmission approval will need to be done prior to the beginning of PNII.
+2) Following the preliminary readmission approval, the student is required to successfully complete ATI's Launch program as well as pass a comprehensive skills demonstration exam in the lab.
+This portion of the readmission approval will need to be completed 4 to 6 weeks prior to the beginning of PN II.
 If proficiency is not demonstrated, direct admission into Practical Nursing II will be denied and the student will be required to re-enter the PN I portion of the program.